godfreybwaira/shani-ob/README.md

 **Explanation:**

-When a link is clicked and the status code `404` is returned, fire the event named `shani:plugin:toaster`.
+When a link is clicked and the HTTP status code `404` is returned, fire the event named `shani:plugin:toaster`.
 The event object will contain `detail` object with object `{event: "plugin:toaster", params: "color red"}`.
 Note the space which was used to separate parameters.
 You can listen for this event using `document` object and act accordingly.

 *Example:*